aimms/how-to/Articles/397/397-traveling-salesman.rst

 Haversine
 ^^^^^^^^^^

 Input data for this project is the exact latitude and longitude of cities in the world.
-So, direct distance between the nodes will not provide a good aproximated distance.
+So, direct distance between the nodes will not provide a good approximate distance.
 So here, is used the `Haversine formula <https://en.wikipedia.org/wiki/Haversine_formula>`_.

 Haversine formula is an equation important in navigation,